 of engagement.
 For example:

-1. Having a link to the Client Portal embedded on your company website.
+1. Having a link to Client Portal software embedded on your company website.
 Clients may already be familiar with your website and would be able to easily locate and log in to their portal.

 2. Customising the portal Home page.
 Important information, alerts or links can be added on the Home page so that when clients log in, this will be the first information they see.